How to obtain Abaqus reaction force?

 Scroll down and click on Sum((A, A….)). by clicking on the SUM operation you will be able to get Abaqus sum reaction forces.
 This can be calculated for all nodes or specific nodes. - On the left, all the reaction forces (RF3, say) for each of the nodes in the selected set will be listed…

-Please note that if you do not require the total reaction force, you have the option to select a reaction force for specific node or nodes.
+Please note that if you do not require the total reaction force, you have the option to select a reaction force for a specific node or nodes.

 (Method 1: by holding down the left mouse button and dragging it over all the lines.
-Method 2: easily select the first line, hold down the SHIFT key, scroll down to the last line, and click on it).
+Method 2: Easily select the first line, hold down the SHIFT key, scroll down to the last line, and click on it).

 19. Click on the Add to Expression button